-By using a top-down approach, we assimilate ESG concepts into our daily operations at the workplace through policies and guidelines, so that each of our employees become ambassador of the sustainability efforts, thus ensuring that the scope of the ESG covers the significant parts of our businesses.
-Our employees are responsible to comply with different ESG related policies, execute accordingly with the Group's ESG works and feedback to management on the applicability and potential improvements of ESG related decision.
-In order to ascertain that the decisions related to ESG matters can be better executed, the Group set up the ESG working group, responsible for the collection of data, disclosure of information, convey the Board's decision to the employees and notify the Board in a timely manner.
+By using a top-down approach, we assimilate ESG concepts into our daily operations at the workplace through policies and guidelines, so that each of our employees becomes an ambassador of the sustainability efforts, thus ensuring that the scope of the ESG covers the significant parts of our businesses.
+Our employees are responsible for complying with different ESG-related policies, executing accordingly with the Group's ESG works and feedback to management on the applicability and potential improvements of ESG-related decisions.
+To ascertain that the decisions related to ESG matters can be better executed, the Group set up the ESG working group, responsible for the collection of data, disclosure of information, convey the Board's decision to the employees and notify the Board in a timely manner.